K0UR05H/tcs/lec_11_running_time.md

 In [chapefficient](){.ref} we saw examples of efficient algorithms, and made some claims about their running time, but did not give a mathematically precise definition for this concept.
 We do so in this chapter, using the models of Turing machines and RAM machines (or equivalently NAND-TM and NAND-RAM) we have seen before.
 The running time of an algorithm is not a fixed number since any non-trivial algorithm will take longer to run on longer inputs.
-Thus, what we want to measure is the _dependence_ between the number of steps the algorithms takes and the length of the input.
+Thus, what we want to measure is the _dependence_ between the number of steps the algorithm takes and the length of the input.
 In particular we care about the distinction between algorithms that take at most _polynomial time_ (i.e., $O(n^c)$ time for some constant $c$) and problems for which every algorithm requires at least _exponential time_ (i.e., $\Omega(2^{n^c})$ for some $c$).
 As mentioned in Edmond's quote in [chapefficient](){.ref}, the difference between these two can sometimes be as important as the difference between being computable and uncomputable.